SPUR Symposium

 Abstracts

-All participating students will submit a 250-word (maximum) abstract using this template.
-The abstract submission portal will be available beginning July 1, 2024.
-All abstracts must be submitted online by 5 p.m. on July 15, 2024.
+All participating students will submit a 250-word (maximum) abstract.
+The abstract submission portal will be available beginning July 1, 2025.
+All abstracts must be submitted online by Noon on July 15, 2025.
 No late submissions will be accepted after the deadline.
 Additional guidelines and hints for preparing the abstract can be found on the Abstracts page.

 Presentation Types